-All services not related to the annual audit and quarterly review of the Company's financial statements, as described above, were pre-approved by the Audit Committee, which concluded that the provision of such services by Deloitte & Touche LLP was compatible with the maintenance of that firm's independence in the conduct of its auditing functions.
+All services not related to the annual audit and quarterly review of the Company's financial statements, as described above, were pre-approved by the Audit Committee, which concluded that the provision of such services by the Company's independent registered public accounting firm was compatible with the maintenance of that firm's independence in the conduct of its auditing functions.
 The Audit Committee's Charter provides for pre-approval of audit and permitted non-audit services.
 The Charter authorizes the Audit Committee to delegate to one or more of its members pre-approval authority with respect to permitted services.
 The decisions of any Audit Committee member to whom pre-approval authority is delegated must be presented to the full Audit Committee at its next scheduled meeting.